 Becoming a Sports Chaplain – is it for you?

-If you would like know more about becoming a Sports Chaplain, then please complete an Expression of interest form.
+If you would like to know more about becoming a Sports Chaplain, then please complete a Sports Chaplaincy interest form.

 Sports Chaplaincy training